OneCodeMan/OnionOrNot/README.md

 JSON file is being hosted on http://myjson.com/

 I made this to practice ES6, AJAX, CSS flexbox, and media queries.
+I also made this to show how bizarre some of the world can be.